skariath/casting_agency/README.md

 If you chose to set up Auth0, modify the following with the new bearer tokens:
 `ASSISTANT_TOKEN`, `DIRECTOR_TOKEN`, `PRODUCER_TOKEN`

-Please read Set Up Authentication to follow steps to set up Auth0
+Please scroll down to read Set Up Authentication to follow steps to set up Auth0

 5. Run the development server:

 `$ python app.py`

 To execute tests, run

 `$ python test_app.py`
 If you choose to run all tests, it should give this response if everything went fine: